friemen/metam/README.md

 There are only a few API functions:

  * **defmetamodel** -- Macro to define a new metamodel consisting of a hierarchy, a map `{type-keyword -> {attr-keyword -> predicate-vector}}` and a defaults function var.
 The defaults function is usually a multimethod that takes three arguments: the model element, the type-keyword and the attr-keyword.
-It is invoked for each attribute whose value is nil.
+It is invoked for each attribute whose value is nil, and is expected to return a corresponding default value.
  * **pr-model** -- To get a human readable representation of an instantiated model m use `(pr-model m)` in the REPL.
  * **metatype** -- Returns the type-keyword of a model element.